davidx4697/java/entries/entry5.md

 	}
 }
 ```
 Just like in Ruby you have to create the variables first, call a method that defines those variables, and then you can make the methods that determine what those variables can do.
 In this case the method, `bark` prints `"Woof!"` and the method `run` prints `"Your dog ran " + feet + " feet!"`.
-Additionally the method
+Additionally the method below ...
 ```java
 public void run (int feet) {
  	System.out.println("Your dog ran " + feet + " feet!");